atufkas/angular-openweather-app/README.md

 ## Demo

-A demo installation can be found [here](http://w4.matthiaslienau.de/angular-openweather-app/app/).
+A demo site running this little app can be found [here](http://w4.matthiaslienau.de/angular-openweather-app/app/).

 ## Why?